 Precast concrete slabs are used for walls and building facades as they hold up well to all sorts of weather, while others can be used for floor and flat roofs.

-It also excellently absorbs noise, making it perfect for insulation sheets, and due to its excellent shock absorption qualities, it is perfect for sub-flooring.
+In addition, cork also excellently absorbs noise, making it perfect for insulation sheets, and due to its excellent shock absorption qualities, it is perfect for sub-flooring.

-Unfortunately, it can only be sourced from the Mediterranean, making shipping it a bit costly.
+Cork isn’t widely available.
+It can only be sourced from the Mediterranean, making shipping it a bit costly.
 Fortunately, it is extremely light and only requires less energy and emissions to ship.

 4. Straw Bales